LeetSwap/leet-aggregator/README.md

 ### Adapter

-Adapters act as a common interface for YakRouter to interact with external contracts.
+Adapters act as a common interface for LeetRouter to interact with external contracts.

 Adapters offers methods: `query` and `swap`.